-Overdale Junior School Governing body/proprietors have a strategic leadership responsibility for our school's/college's safeguarding arrangements and comply with their duties under legislation.
-Our governing body ensures policies, procedures and training in our school are effective and comply with the law at all times.
+Overdale Junior School's Governing body/proprietors have a strategic leadership responsibility for the school's safeguarding arrangements and comply with their duties under legislation.
+Our governing body ensures policies, procedures and training in our school/college are effective and comply with the law at all times.
 Our Lead Governor for Safeguarding is Tony Smith.

 We also will ensure that all our governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-The training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our schools are effective and support the delivery of a robust whole school approach to safeguarding.
+The training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our school/colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Our governors and trustees training will be regularly updated.

-Furthermore, the governors/proprietors/trustees of our school will ensure that:
+Furthermore, the governors/proprietors/trustees of our school/college will ensure that: